 Chaka first joined The Broad Center as a member of The Broad Residency recruitment and selection team.
 Over the years he’s been an integral part of the team, creating and honing the strategies used to reach more potential candidates and identify those who would be a good fit for the Residency.
 As managing director of the Residency, Chaka oversaw the full program and continued to help Residents grow.
 Under his leadership, the Residency has doubled its annual cohort size as it continues to train dynamic leaders to be agents of positive change in public education.

-Now as managing director of the Alumni and Network Impact team, Chaka works to ensure that alumni remain inspired, continue to develop as leaders, and are prepared for the future.
-In addition, he supports the team in their work to help alumni feel connected to the organization, connected to each other, and most importantly, connected to the mission of ensuring access and equity for all students.
+Later, as managing director of the Alumni and Network Impact team, Chaka worked to ensure that alumni remain inspired, continue to develop as leaders and are prepared for the future.
+In addition, he supported the team in their work to help alumni feel connected to the organization, connected to each other, and most importantly, connected to the mission of ensuring access and equity for all students.

 What do you like most about working at TBC?